Hibou57/PostiATS-Utilities/doc/syntax-guide.md

   1. Expressions, with explicit begin and end boundaries.
   2. Expressions, with implied end boundaries.
   3. Declarations blocks, with explicit begin and end boundaries.
-  4. Declarations, with explicit or implied semi‑colon.
+  4. Declarations, with explicit or implied semicolon.
   5. Declarations, like in #4 and repeatable with the `"and"` keyword.